 5.3.
 Proposals for development must conform to a comprehensive scheme for the whole site which relates to the wider Saltpans KIA as far as possible.
-The policy designations that apply to the site require that it will necessarily be developed in phases, with Phase 1 being the western part of the site (within the Key Industrial Area - KIA) and Phase 2 being the eastern part of the site (designated as Key Industrial Expansion Area - KIEA).
-The layout and orientation of development of Phase 1 should enable subsequent efficient development of Phase 2.
-Each phase will be expected to accord with the requirements of this Development Framework.
+Due to the policy designations that apply to the site it is likely that it will be developed in phases, with Phase 1 being the western part of the site (within the Key Industrial Area - KIA) and Phase 2 being the eastern part of the site (designated as Key Industrial Expansion Area - KIEA).
+The layout and orientation of development of Phase 1 should enable subsequent efficient development of Phase 2 and each phase will be expected to accord with the requirements of this Development Framework.
+However, both phases could come forward together where supported by evidence demonstrating that there are no suitable alternative sites available within any of the KIAs or Main Centres and Main Centre Outer Areas, enabling the KIEA to come forward.